Wine experts say holiday champagne recession is over

-NEW YORK, Dec 17 (Reuters) - After years of resorting to less costly sparkling beverages, many wine experts said they will be popping champagne corks this New Year’s Eve, which could be an indication of better economic times ahead.
+NEW YORK (Reuters) - After years of resorting to less costly sparkling beverages, many wine experts said they will be popping champagne corks this New Year’s Eve, which could be an indication of better economic times ahead.

 A 2012 study by Karl Storchmann, an economics professor at New York University and managing editor of the Journal of Wine Economics, showed sales of French champagne are a fairly accurate indicator of Americans’ future income.